The best dogs for children & the whole family

 "Through a process of elimination, we decided on a choice between a very active breed – a Border Terrier – or a Zuchon: a much calmer cross between a Shih Tzu and a Bichon Frise.

-"We finally decided on a Zuchon as we felt a border terrier was just a little too much for us to.
+"We finally decided on a Zuchon as we felt a Border Terrier was just a little too much for us.

 "We also found out from further investigation that the Zuchons are more than capable of going for longer walks when we want to head out over the fields or down into the woods.